Staff Termination Policy

 - Related policies:

-This policy articulates termination obligations of both Alphacrucis College (AC) and employees of AC.
+This policy articulates termination obligations of both Alphacrucis (AC) University College and employees of AC.

 AC has a range of provisions for termination.
 Staff may terminate their employment through: